slowproj/slowdash/app/server/slowapi/docs/README.md

 #### File Server
 `FileServer(filedir, *, prefix='', index_file=None, exclude=None, drop_exclude_prefix=False, ext_allow=None, ext_deny=None)`

-File Server handles GET requests to send back files stored under `filedir`.
-The request path, optionally with `prefix` which will be dropped, is the relative path from the `filedir`.
+The file server handles GET requests to send back files stored in `filedir`.
+The request path, optionally with `prefix` that will be dropped, is the relative path from the `filedir`.
 For security reasons, file names cannot contain special characters other than a few selected ones (`_`, `-`, `+`, `=`, `,`, `.`, `:`), and the first letter of each path element must be an alphabet or digit.
-Also, the path cannot start with Windows drive letter (like `c:`), even if SlowAPI runs on non-Windows.
+Also, the path cannot start with a Windows drive letter (like `c:`), even if SlowAPI runs on non-Windows.
 POST and DELETE are not implemented.

 - `filedir` (str): path to a filesystem directory
 - `prefix` (str): URL path to bind this app (e.g., `/webfile`)